Dudoleitor/docker-nginx-rtmps/README.md

 ## Description
 ### Use cases
-A lot of streaming software (such as the popular [OBS](https://obsproject.com/)) is capable of streaming to a single destination and you may have the need to publish your live to more than just one social network at the same time.
+A lot of streaming software (such as the popular [OBS](https://obsproject.com/)) is capable of streaming to a single destination only and you may have the need to publish your live to more than just one social network at the same time.
 Sure you can install a plugin to accomplish this, but you are increasing the load on the same hardware that is already under stress.
 In addition to this, you can use a docker container to split the stream coming from dedicated video switchers that may not support multiple destinations (for example the [ATEM Mini by Blackmagic](https://www.blackmagicdesign.com/products/atemmini)).

 ### What does the container do